Share data¶

 Parsec also proposes its own file manager, accessible when clicking on a mounted workspace.

-Data copied from file explorer also appear into the Parsec client.
-On top of that the Parsec client also displays the current synchronization state of each file (showing whether the modification are only present locally or if they have been synced with the server and hence are visible by everybody with access to the workspace).
+Data copied from file explorer also appear in the Parsec client.
+In addition, the Parsec client also displays the current synchronization state of each file (showing whether the modifications are only present locally or they have been synced with the server and hence are visible by everyone with access to the workspace).

 Note

-Parsec client can work while offline (however only the data present locally are available), synchronization will occur automatically as soon as the connection with the server is achieved.
+Parsec client can work while offline (however only data present locally are available), synchronization will occur automatically as soon as the connection with the server is established.